stephaniequintana/3column-preview-card-component/README.md

 ### What I learned

-The most important thing I learned is to not stop learning!!
+The most important thing I learned is to never stop learning!
 I attempted this challenge months ago and had a very difficult time and after much study and coding of other projects I decided to return to Front End Mentor...
 I'm so glad I did.

 Although this design can be improved, I am now able to articulate how and why.
 A concrete take-away is that I learned:
  - how to implement transform/translate to center an element.
 In this challenge particularly, implementing it into a media query.